Govrn-HQ/govrn-monorepo/apps/protocol-frontend/README.md

 ## Structure

-`main.tsx` is the entry point into the app.
+`main.tsx` is the entry point into the frontend app.

 The frontend file structure should be familiar to React devs.
 The core folders are: